Club: Bologna FC | Opening: 1927 | Capacity: 38,279 seats

 There are various sales outlets in Bologna’s historic centre (e.g. the Bologna Welcome tourist office at Piazza Maggiore), or near Bologna’s main train station (e.g. news agent Al Massimo at Via Cairoli 7C).

-Tickets can also be bought on the gate on the day of the match.
-Bologna rarely sell out, but it is recommended to buy in advance for high-profile matches.
-You are obligated to show an ID when entering the stadium or buying tickets.
+Tickets can also be bought at the ticket windows of the stadium on the day of the match.
+It is recommended to buy in advance for high-profile matches though.
+You need to bring an ID to buy tickets.

 Ticket prices depend on the opposition.
 Expect to pay between €18.00 and €90.00 for a low-profile match, and between €25.00 and €130.00 for the likes of Juventus and the Milan clubs.